Awards

 The Pura Belpré Award is presented to a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.

-Pura Belpre Illustrator Award, 2012
+Pura Belpré Illustrator Award, 2023

 Michael L. Printz Award